 \section{Constraining CP phases}

 As discussed in the previous section, additional CP phases can be the reason for CP violation.
-In this section, we have shown CP precision sensitivities for long baseline experiments DUNE and P2SO as shown in Fig.\ref{fig_cpp}.
+In this section, we have shown CP precision sensitivities for long baseline experiments DUNE and P2SO as shown in Fig. \ref{fig_cpp}.
 In our study, we have not considered P2O and Upgraded P2O because they have limited sensitivity to $\delta_{\rm CP}$.

-CP precision sensitivity says how precisely one can measure a particular value of CP phases.
-In our analysis, we have estimated the CP precision sensitivity considering CP conserving or maximal CP violating values for the CP phases $\delta_{\rm CP}$ and $\delta_{24}$ i.e., for the true combination of ($\delta_{\rm CP}$, $\delta_{24}$) of ($180^\circ$, $180^\circ$) and ($270^\circ$, $270^\circ$).
-Marginalisation have done over all standard and sterile oscillation parameter except the mass squared difference $\Delta m^2_{41}$.
+CP precision sensitivity says how precisely one can measure a particular value of CP phase.
+In our analysis, we have estimated the CP precision sensitivity, considering CP conserving or maximal CP violating values for the CP phases $\delta_{\rm CP}$ and $\delta_{24}$ i.e., for the true combination of ($\delta_{\rm CP}$, $\delta_{24}$) of ($180^\circ$, $180^\circ$) and ($270^\circ$, $270^\circ$).
+Note that CP precision in 3+1 scenario can be studied for many combinations of ($\delta_{\rm CP}$, $\delta_{24}$).
+Our choice for the values of CP phases is motivated by the recent measurement of $\delta_{\rm CP}$ by T2K \cite{con_talk_t2k} and NO$\nu$A \cite{con_talk}.
+The measurement of T2K gives a best-fit value of $\delta_{\rm CP}$ around the maximal CP violating value of $270^\circ$ whereas the current best-fit value of this parameter by NO$\nu$A is around the CP conserving value of $180^\circ$.
+Marginalisation has been done over all standard and sterile oscillation parameters except the mass squared difference $\Delta m^2_{41}$.
 Left (right) panel of the figure shows the sensitivity with sterile neutrino mass order of 1 eV$^2$ (10 eV$^2$).
 Upper panel is for DUNE experiment while lower panel is for P2SO experiment.
-In each plot the dashed (solid) curve represent the allowed region between $\delta_{\rm CP}$ and $\delta_{\rm 24}$ at $1\sigma$ C.L. considering FD (ND+FD).
+In each plot, the dashed (solid) curve represents the allowed region between $\delta_{\rm CP}$ and $\delta_{\rm 24}$ at $1\sigma$ C.L. considering FD (ND+FD).
 Red and blue colour of the curves represent the true value of CP phases $\delta_{\rm CP}$ and $\delta_{24}$ as $180^\circ$ and $270^\circ$, respectively.
 Star marks in each plot show the true point considered for analysis.